Stardown-app/Stardown/docs/develop.md

 Run the tests with `npm run test`.

+There's also a markdown converter test you can run with `npm run md-diff` (requires [nodemon](https://www.npmjs.com/package/nodemon); `npm install -g nodemon`) which creates a file named `md.diff.html` that displays the difference between the markdown converter's actual output and its expected output.
+Any text with a green background is expected but not present in the actual output, and any text with a red background is unexpected but present in the actual output ("add what's green and remove what's red").
+Any incorrect newline character is visualized as a downward right arrow (⤵).
+You may want to use VS Code's [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension to automatically reload the output HTML file when nodemon changes it.

 ## Git workflow for collaboration

 Let's create feature branches with descriptive names and make pull requests as described in [Getting started with Git and GitHub](https://chriswheeler.dev/posts/getting-started-with-git-and-github/#git-workflows).